md-ali-0/onno-mart-server/README.md

 ---

 ## Contact

-For further queries or support, please feel free to reach out through the project repository or contact [Mohammad Ali](mailto:md.ali.office@gmail.com).
+For queries or support, reach out via [Mohammad Ali](mailto:md.ali.office@gmail.com). or the project repository.